So, you want to know what Motion Design is?

 It really is an awesome career.
 You get to work with a variety of creative people, and work on all kinds of interesting projects.
 It’s pretty hard to get bored because each project requires its own unique creative solutions.
 The one thing that’s necessary if you want to be a Motion Designer is the desire to constantly push the creative envelope by creating new and innovative visual imagery.
 You have to really like challenging yourself to experiment and explore new ways of communicating a concept.
 You’ll assume a variety of roles, from a graphic designer, to a storyboard artist, to an animator, to an editor, to an art director, and have fun doing it all.

 There are things you’ll learn in the Motion Design major to help you jump-start your career and to help you reach your full potential.
-First, you’ll learn the language and principles of Graphic Design.
-You’ll learn how to develop a consistent and repeatable method for solving design problems.
-Then you’ll learn how to communicate your ideas effectively by creating style frames and storyboards.
-Of course, you’ll learn the latest technology and software like After Effects and Maya, but in Motion Design, it’s the creative intent that drives the technical capabilities.
+You'll learn the latest technology and software like After Effects and Cinema 4D, but in Motion Design, it’s the creative intent that drives the technical capabilities.
 You’ll learn how to work collaboratively with other creative people with a variety of different skill sets.
 And the best thing is that you’ll be working on actual projects from actual clients.